MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -TargetMailbox
-!!!
-Exchange Server 2010

-The TargetMailbox parameter specifies the identity of the destination mailbox where search results are copied.
-You can use the following values:

-- Alias

-- Display name

-- Domain\\Account

-- SMTP address

-- Distinguished name (DN)

-- Object GUID

-- User Principal Name (UPN)

-- LegacyExchangeDN

-!!!
-Exchange Server 2013

-The TargetMailbox parameter specifies the identity of the destination mailbox where search results are copied.
-You can use the following values:

-- Alias

-- Display name

-- Domain\\Account

-- SMTP address

-- Distinguished name (DN)

-- Object GUID

-- User principal name (UPN)

-- LegacyExchangeDN

-!!!
-Exchange Server 2016, Exchange Online

 The TargetMailbox parameter specifies the destination mailbox where the search results are copied.
 You can use any value that uniquely identifies themailbox.

 For example: